Sign In Register

 Safety Score

-Brady has an average annual temperature of 50°F (10°C).
+Brady experiences four distinct seasons with an average annual temperature of 50°F (10°C).
 Winters average 39°F in January while summers reach 62°F in July.
-Annual precipitation is 133.9 inches.
-Air quality is rated Good with a median AQI of 28.
+The area gets 226 sunny days per year, above the national average.
+Annual precipitation totals 133.9 inches (wetter than the 38-inch national average).
+Air quality is rated Good with a median AQI of 28 / among the cleanest air in the country.
+The city sits at an elevation of 234 feet.

 Temperature